EasyAbp/PaymentService/README.md

 # PaymentService
-An abp application module group that provides payment service.
+An abp application module that provides payment service.